 - The severity of the procrastination may also play a role.
 For example, if someone procrastinates only to a very small degree (e.g., for only a few minutes at a time and only on minor things), then their behavior might not be classified as chronic procrastination, even if they engage in it over long periods of time.

 - Some chronic procrastinators procrastinate in only certain domains of life.
-For example, some chronic procrastinators might procrastinate only when it comes to school or the workplace.
-However, some chronic procrastinators may procrastinate when it comes to multiple domains, or even when it comes to every aspect of their life.
+For example, some chronic procrastinators might procrastinate only when it comes to school or the workplace, and it’s possible to reflect this with associated terminology (e.g., by describing someone as a “chronic academic procrastinator”).
+However, some chronic procrastinators may procrastinate across multiple domains or even all domains of life, and the term “chronic procrastinator” is sometimes used specifically to refer to such individuals.

 - Chronic procrastination is about the long-term tendency to postpone things, rather than about the tendency to postpone things for long periods of time.
 This means, for example, that a chronic procrastinator may postpone tasks for only a few hours or days at a time, but this still constitutes chronic procrastination if they display this tendency over long periods of time (e.g., years).
 That said, postponing things for long periods of time also generally constitutes chronic procrastination, since it involves a long-term tendency to postpone things.

-Finally, note that chronic procrastination can be conceptualized as trait procrastination, when it represents a relatively stable characteristic of a person, in terms of their tendency to engage in procrastination as a behavior.
+Finally, note that chronic procrastination can also be conceptualized as trait procrastination or as dispositional procrastination, when it represents a relatively stable characteristic of a person, in terms of their tendency to repeatedly engage in procrastination as a behavior.
+In this regard, it may be contrasted with situational procrastination, which represents a person’s procrastination in a specific situation.

 What causes chronic procrastination